george-dominic/fin-metrics/README.md

 - **Virtual Environment (optional)**: It is recommended to set up a virtual environment for your Python project.
 Virtual environments allow you to isolate project dependencies and avoid conflicts between different projects.
 You can create a virtual environment using tools like venv, virtualenv, or conda.

 - **Data Pipelines**: Some knowledge of Data Engineering and Data Pipelining concepts.
-On top of that, familarity with Mage Data Pipelines would be beneficial
+On top of that, familarity with Mage Data would be beneficial

 ## Installation